 Telecommunications Line Installer and Repairer

 There are several types of technicians included in this category, all of which generally install and maintain technical equipment for numerous clients.
 This career usually requires workers to have some form of postsecondary education; however, on-the-job training is often provided.
-The number of jobs was projected to increase by 1% from 2014 to 2024, according to the BLS.
-In 2015, the median income for telecommunication line installers and repairers was $25.44 per hour or $52,920 annually.
+The number of jobs was projected to increase by 1% from 2016 to 2026, according to the BLS.
+In 2017, the median income for telecommunication line installers and repairers was $55,060 annually.

 Among their many duties, electrical and electronics engineers design and inspect electronic systems and components and make recommendations for improvement.
 The BLS notes that these workers should have a bachelor's degree in a related field.
-The median hourly wage of these workers in 2015 was $44.14 and annually it was $98,270, as reported by the BLS.
-Slow job growth of 0% was estimated for electronics engineers from 2014 to 2024.
+The median salary of these workers in 2017 was $102,180, as reported by the BLS.
+Slow job growth of 4% was estimated for electronics engineers from 2016 to 2026.